sunborn23/simple-web-translations/README.md

 Super simple, dependency-free JS framework for translating web pages.

-Features include default text values for browsers without javascript support and easy setup and configuration, also for existing websites.
+Features include default text values for browsers without javascript support, persistence of the selected language across user sessions and easy setup & configuration, also for existing websites.
 Generally intended for smaller web pages with low amount of supported languages (not performance-optimized).

 ## Usage Instructions